Titus I Mar Thoma: Consecration and enthronement

-Once it was accepted, parish leaders decided to have the consecration at Kottayam Cheriya palli where Thazhathu Punnathra Chandapilla Kathanar was the vicar.
-On Thursday 18 January 1894, Dethos Kathanar was consecrated by head of the Malabar Independent Syrian Church, Joseph Mar Athanasius I (Maliyekkal) (1888–1898) and by Geevarghese Mar Koorilose V (Karumamkuzhy) Suffragan Metropolitan.
-He was given the episcopal title Thithoos Mar Thoma Metropolitan.
-(English: Titus Mar Thoma Metropolitan).
+Once consensus was reached among parish representatives, it was decided that the consecration would take place at Cheriya Palli, Kottayam, where Thazhathu Punnathra Chandapilla Kathanar was serving as vicar.
+On 18 January 1894, Dethos Kathanar was consecrated by Joseph Mar Athanasius I, head of the Malabar Independent Syrian Church, along with Geevarghese Mar Koorilose V.

+Following his consecration, he assumed the episcopal title Titus I Mar Thoma (also rendered Titus Mar Thoma Metropolitan).